alex-ismailov/Git-notes/README.md

 **`ssh-keygen -t rsa -C "user@mail.com"`**

-Enter passphrase to your SSH key(empty for no passphrase, but it is not recommended): * * *
+Enter passphrase to your SSH key(empty for no passphrase, but it is not recommended): <filename>_rsa

 Then git will ask in which directory to save the keys, if you specify only the file name, the keys will be saved in the working directory.